 So your eyes were more significant than your belly when you emptied that pasta box into a pot of boiling water.

-Yesterday’s noodles are something that can be found in the vast majority of refrigerators around the world.
+Yesterday’s noodles are something found in the vast majority of refrigerators around the world.

-Many people say that next day noodles taste better, but it’s never fun to eat the same thing for two days in a row.
+Many people say that next day spaghetti tastes better… but how much fun is it really to eat the same dish two days in a row?

-Luckily, we’re full of ideas about what to do with leftover spaghetti noodles.
+Luckily, we’re full of ideas about what to do with leftover spaghetti.

-We’ll talk about some super creative, amazingly delicious, next-day pasta reboot recipes.
+We’ll talk about some super creative, amazingly delicious, leftover spaghetti recipes.